Help the Government of Canada organize its website!

 Access to the majority of the Vaseux-Bighorn NWA is restricted, the bulk of the NWA being closed to public access for the purposes mentioned.
 However, walk-on and non-motorized boat access to the adjacent Vaseux Lake Migratory Bird Sanctuary for wildlife viewing are permissible without a permit.
+Public access is allowed on designated trails, and on the wildlife viewing tower and boardwalk.
 Some activities may be permitted as per the management plan conservation goals.
 Public notices listing the authorized activities in the wildlife area are posted at access points.
-For some type of activity, additional federal or provincial permits may be required.
+For some types of activity, additional federal or provincial permits may be required.

 More information on access and permitting for Vaseux-Bighorn NWA can be obtained by contacting the Environment Canada regional office.

 Map of the Area

 Map of the Vaseux-Bighorn National Wildlife Area boundaries

 Long description for the Map

 Map showing the Vaseux-Bighorn National Wildlife Area boundaries.